junxit/us-congress-bills-110/bill.md

 - **(9)** Several ALS disease registries and databases exist in the United States and throughout the world, including the SOD1 database, the National Institute of Neurological Disorders and Stroke repository, and the Department of Veterans Affairs ALS Registry.
 - **(10)** A single national system to collect and store information on the prevalence and incidence of ALS in the United States does not exist.
 - **(11)** In each of fiscal years 2006 and 2007, Congress directed $887,000 to the Centers for Disease Control and Prevention to begin a nationwide ALS registry.
-- **(12)** The Centers for Disease Control and Prevention and the Agency for Toxic Substances and Disease Registry has established three pilot projects, beginning in fiscal year 2006, to evaluate the science to guide the creation of a national ALS registry.
+- **(12)** The Centers for Disease Control and Prevention and the Agency for Toxic Substances and Disease Registry have established three pilot projects, beginning in fiscal year 2006, to evaluate the science to guide the creation of a national ALS registry.
 - **(13)** The establishment of a national registry will help—
   - **(A)** to identify the incidence and prevalence of ALS in the United States;
   - **(B)** to collect data important to the study of ALS;
   - **(C)** to promote a better understanding of ALS;
   - **(D)** to collect information that is important for research into the genetic and environmental factors that cause ALS;
   - **(E)** to strengthen the ability of a clearinghouse—
-    - **(i)** to collect and disseminate research findings on environmental, genetic and other causes of ALS and other motor neuron disorders that can be confused with ALS, misdiagnosed as ALS, and in some cases progress to ALS;
+    - **(i)** to collect and disseminate research findings on environmental, genetic, and other causes of ALS and other motor neuron disorders that can be confused with ALS, misdiagnosed as ALS, and in some cases progress to ALS;
-    - **(ii)** make available information to patients about research studies for which they may be eligible; and
+    - **(ii)** to make available information to patients about research studies for which they may be eligible; and
-    - **(iii)** maintain information about clinical specialists and clinical trials on therapies; and
+    - **(iii)** to maintain information about clinical specialists and clinical trials on therapies; and
   - **(F)** to enhance efforts to find treatments and a cure for ALS.

 ## § 3.
 Amendment to the Public Health Service Act

 Part P of title III of the Public Health Service Act (42 U.S.C.
 280g et seq.) is amended by adding at the end the following:

-> ## § 399O.
+> ## § 399R.
 Amyotrophic lateral sclerosis registry
 >
 > - **(a)** *Establishment*
->   - **(1)** *In general* Not later than 1 year after the receipt of the report described in subsection (b)(2)(A), the Secretary, acting through the Director of the Centers for Disease Control and Prevention and in consultation with a national voluntary health organization with experience serving the population of individuals with amyotrophic lateral sclerosis (referred to in this section as “ALS”), shall—
+>   - **(1)** *In general* Not later than 1 year after the receipt of the report described in subsection (b)(3), the Secretary, acting through the Director of the Centers for Disease Control and Prevention and in consultation with a national voluntary health organization with experience serving the population of individuals with amyotrophic lateral sclerosis (referred to in this section as “ALS”), shall—
 >     - **(A)** develop a system to collect data on ALS and other motor neuron disorders that can be confused with ALS, misdiagnosed as ALS, and in some cases progress to ALS, including information with respect to the incidence and prevalence of the disease in the United States; and
 >     - **(B)** establish a national registry for the collection and storage of such data to include a population-based registry of cases in the United States of ALS and other motor neuron disorders that can be confused with ALS, misdiagnosed as ALS, and in some cases progress to ALS.
 >   - **(2)** *Purpose* It is the purpose of the registry established under paragraph (1)(B) to gather available data concerning—